ddnexus/elastics-doc/source/doc/2-flex/7-Live-Reindex.md

 It's important to understand that code and index must constantly match when the app is running: the old code with the old index; the new code with the new index.
 So in order to ensure that consistency the live-reindex feature needs to stop the indexing during the swapping (old code and index / new code and index).
 The elapsed time from the indexing-stop to the indexing-restart will probably be just a few milliseconds or seconds at worse, but that is a critical step if you want a consistent and complete index and a smooth swapping.
 For that reason you must define the `on_stop_indexing` proc that must ensure to prevent all the processes that use the old code to change the index (e.g. put the app in maintenance mode, wait for eventual `resque` tasks in the queue to complete before returning, flush the indices, etc.).

 The `on_stop_indexing` proc will be called (almost) at the end of the live-reindexing, just before the index swap.
-Just remember that the reindex methods will: 1) reindex, 2) call ythe `on_stop_indexing` proc to stop the indexing and 3) swap the old index with the new one.
+Just remember that the reindex methods will: 1) reindex, 2) call the `on_stop_indexing` proc to stop the indexing and 3) swap the old index with the new one.
 After that you must: 1) swap the old code with the new one and 2) resume the indexing that your proc stopped (or maybe just restart the new deployed app).

 > If you deploy with `capistrano`, you should resume the indexing right after the `creating_symlink`